CMS logoCMS event Hgg

 Figure 6:

 Angular distributions.
-Distribution of the decay angles: $ \Phi $ (upper row), $ \cos\theta_1, \cos\theta_2 $ (second row), production angles defined with respect to axis $ z $: $ \Phi_1, \cos\theta^* $ (third row), and defined with respect to axis $ z' $: $ \Phi_1', \cos\theta^{\prime *} $ (lower row) in the range 6.2 $ < m_{4\mu} < $ 8.0 GeV presented together with the five signal models.
-Several $ J^P_i $ models are presented, with the background subtracted from the data based on the expected distributions.
+Distribution of the decay angles: $ \Phi $ (upper row), $ \cos\theta_1, \cos\theta_2 $ (second row), production angles defined with respect to axis $ z $: $ \Phi_1, \cos\theta^* $ (third row), and defined with respect to axis $ z' $: $ \Phi_1', \cos\theta^{\prime *} $ (lower row) in the range 6.2 $ < m_{4\mu} < $ 8.0 GeV presented together with the five $ J^P_i $ signal models.
+The background is subtracted from the data, based on the expected distributions, and systematic uncertainties are not incorporated in these plots.
 The $ 0^{-} $ and 2 $ _m^{-} $ distributions are identical, as are those of $ 1^{-} $ and 2 $ _h^{-} $.

 png pdf